Fingerhut Credit Account issued by WebBank

 If you only qualified for the FreshStart loan, your best move might be to request an upgrade to the Advantage card or qualify by paying off your initial purchase within six installments or sooner with no late payments.

 Considering the lack of rewards and benefits offered by Fingerhut, you might want to look into a starter card to help you gain credit until you’re eligible for a better credit card.
 A secured credit card like the Discover it® Secured Credit Card offers cash back and automatic account reviews to help you graduate to an unsecured card.
-A security deposit’s upfront cost will be refunded down the road, and you’ll likely save more given Fingerhut’s higher rates and fees on their credit accounts and merchandise.
+A security deposit’s upfront cost may be refunded down the road, and you’ll likely save more given Fingerhut’s higher rates and fees on their credit accounts and merchandise.
 A student credit card or a credit union card might also work to shore up your credit score if you qualify for one.

 If you’re thinking about applying for a Fingerhut Credit Account purely to shop their catalog, keep in mind that their products and shipping are often more expensive than other retailers’.
 As of the time of writing, Fingerhut discounted a 65-inch Samsung TU8300 4K television to $1,079.99 with a whopping $110 shipping cost.
 Meanwhile, Best Buy has the same product listed for $679.99 with free delivery.